Bertie2011/MC-Power-Pack/README.md

 For more information, head over to the related [wiki](./wiki/Random.md) file.

+## Player Ids
+Each player gets a unique id in the `pp.pid` objective.
+The ids can be used to for example check for ownership with `execute if score @s pp.pid = @e[...] my_pack.owned_by` or remember a player without giving them a tag and later finding them with `execute as @a if score @s pp.pid = #that_one_player my_pack.tmp`.

 ## NBT Lookup
 Selecting an NBT value based on a variable is very difficult to do, sometimes even deemed impossible.
 Power Pack provides a way to retrieve and edit NBT values based on a scoreboard value.
 For more information, head over to the related [wiki](./wiki/Lookup.md) file.

+## Player NBT
+Power pack provides a way to store player specific NBT data.
+It uses both the Player Id and NBT Lookup components to provide a simplified API and built-in storage for the data.
+For more information, head over to the related [wiki](./wiki/PlayerNBT.md) file.